mlambert125/new-java-curriculum/content/react-state-management-3/_index.md

 from the `useEffect` callback.
 This returned function is the unmount handler, and will be called when the component is about to be removed from the DOM.

+### Check for Understanding

+- How do you perform cleanup actions when a component unmounts?

+    Answer: Return a cleanup function from the mount-handling `useEffect` hook

-### Performing a Side Effects on the update Life-Cycle Event
+## Performing a Side Effects on the update Life-Cycle Event

 You can also use the `useEffect` hook to perform side effects when a component updates due to changes in its props or state.
 This is done by passing an array